 Educational Program Objectives are a subset of more broadly defined physician competencies, which represent general domains of performance for which the profession and the public hold physicians accountable.

-- Self identify subjects and areas of need or interest to pursue individual active learning.
+- Self-identify subjects and areas of need or interest to pursue individual active learning.

-- Self assess completion of the planned learning.
+- Self-evaluate completion of the planned learning.